TurboMosaic Help: Learn to Make Photo Mosaics

 This video gives a brief overview of TurboMosaic.
-The video uses Mac OS X software for demo but it can be used by Windows users as well, because the Windows PC software has similar user interface and functionality.
+The video uses Mac OS X software for the demo, but it can be used by Windows users as well because the Windows PC software has similar user interface and functionality.

 Recommendations for Main Picture

-A picture with complex patterns, very small text, photos with many people, or photos with very little contrast don’t work well as a main picture.
-On the other hand, face closeup’s, simple logos, photos of large objects, and photos with a lot of color variation work quite well.
+An image with intricate patterns, tiny text, many people, or little contrast doesn't work well as the main picture.
+On the other hand, face closeup’s, simple logos, photos of large objects, and pictures with a lot of color variation work quite well.

 Examples of bad main pictures

-A picture with multiple people and very small faces.
+A picture with multiple people and tiny faces.